 - provide investment advice

 - set up and maintain accounts method/time to issue securities for client

-Brokers place orders to buy or sell securities for investors on the ECSE from 9:00 AM to 2:00 PM.
+The ECSE trading day, during which time brokers place orders to buy or sell securities for investors, runs from 9:00 AM to 2:00 PM daily.
 During the day orders are matched on a continuous basis.
 Any sell and buy orders that are not traded are carried over to the next business day, unless specified as “day orders”.
 “Day orders” not traded on a given day are removed from the system.